ECE 4803: Data Communications and Networking

 There is a wait-list policy for ECE 4803, fall 2026.

 - Undergraduate and graduate students must have passed the online required online lab safety test after January 8, 2026, otherwise they will remain on the wait-list.
 The safety test is required each year and the score must be 100 percent.
-The link to the test changed each year; it will be posted here once it is available.
+The link to the test changed each year; it will be posted in D2L courses once it is available.

 - This is an in-person course only for students who are enrolled in a degree program at the University of New Brunswick.
 This is not an online course.

-- If you want to take this course, I recommend that you sign up on the wait-list for one of the two sections.
+- If you want to take this course, I recommend that you sign up on the wait-list for the section.
 If you leave the course, or leave the wait-list, and try to re-enter by returning to the wait-list, you might not get back in the course.
-The course has filled up in in the past, but with more lab sections, it has not filled in recent years.
-To change lab sections, you have to take a chance by leaving the course and trying to enter a new lab section on a new wait-list, but you might not get in again.
+The course has filled up in in the past, it has not filled in recent years.

-- A section is limited to 24 students due to the lab space.
-There are two sections.
+- The section is limited to 48 students due to the lab space.

 - Undergraduate students must have passed ECE 3221, otherwise they will remain on the wait-list.